NativeScript/docs/content/guide/error-handling.md

 },
 ```
-To handle discarded exceptions, you have 2 options:
+To handle discarded exceptions, two options are available:
 - Listening to the `Application.discardedErrorEvent` and using the received `DiscardedErrorEventData` instance

 ```ts